 Tori said it herself: "It's gotta be big", and when released as a double-A side with Hey Jupiter, Tori's Professional Widow managed to get to 20 in 1996 – not quite big enough.
 The big story was on the 12" format, where a remix by Armand van Helden was blowing up in clubs all over the country.
 Sensing a phenomenon, a canny Tori released a single edit of the remix in early 1997 and scored her first Number 1 single!
 Bigness unlocked.

 Cardigans - Lovefool

 FYI, the cover art really was this blurry, your screen isn't broken.

-"Dear, I fear we're facing a problem" indeed, but Lovefool's original chart position of Number 21 in summer 1996 was a career high for the band – they weren't known for setting the Top 20 alight at that point, tbh.
+"Dear, I fear we're facing a problem" indeed, but Lovefool's original chart position of 21 in summer 1996 was a career high for the band at the time.
 Fast forward a year and the song's appearance on the soundtrack of reimagined romantic classic Romeo + Juliet, starring Leonardo DiCaprio and Claire Danes, meant a re-release took the track all the way to Number 2, beaten by…

 Olive – You're Not Alone